Multisig Signer Policy and Recovery: The Governance Behind the Keys (2026)

 - periodic reviews of signer activity;

-- rotate on trigger events (leaver, suspected device compromise).
+- rotation on trigger events such as a leaver or a suspected device compromise.

 Signer changes are not transfers